MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 author: jasonnyi
 ms.author: jasonyi
 ms.topic: how-to
-ms.date: 10/16/2020
+ms.date: 10/22/2020
 ---

 # Use DISKSPD to test workload storage performance

 >Applies to: Azure Stack HCI, version 20H2; Windows Server 2019

 This topic provides guidance on how to use DISKSPD to test workload storage performance.
-You have an Azure Stack HCI cluster set up, all ready to go.
+You have an Azure Stack HCI cluster set up in Windows Admin Center, all ready to go.
 Great, but how do you know if you're getting the promised performance metrics, whether it be latency, throughput, or IOPS?
 This is when you may want to turn to DISKSPD.
 After reading this topic, you'll know how to run DISKSPD, understand a subset of parameters, interpret output, and gain a general understanding of the variables that affect workload storage performance.

 ## What is DISKSPD?
 At its core, DISKSPD is an I/O generating, command-line tool for micro-benchmarking.
 Great, so what do all these terms mean?
 Anyone who sets up an Azure cluster or physical server has a reason.
 It could be to set up a web hosting environment, or run virtual desktops for employees.
 Whatever the real-world use case may be, you likely want to simulate a test before deploying your actual application.
 However, testing your application in a real scenario is often difficult – this is where DISKSPD comes in.